-2. The characteristics of intra-group and related-party transactions put in place in 2014, the parties involved and the relating financial effects were appropriately explained in section 12 "Related-Party Transactions" of the "Report on Corporate Governance and Ownership Structure" in the Directors' Report for the separate and consolidated financial statements for the year ended 31 December 2014, to which reference is made.
+The characteristics of intra-group and related-party transactions put in place in 2015, the parties involved and the relating financial effects are appropriately presented and explained in a specific section in the notes to the financial statements and consolidated financial statements, to which reference is made.
 In this regard, the Board, in the course of its work, did not identify any atypical and/or unusual transactions made during the year with third and/or related parties.
-Mention must be made that, on 11 November 2010, the Board of Directors of the Company, under CONSOB Resolution n.
-17221 of 12 March 2010 and subsequent amendments and supplements, had adopted new internal procedures governing the decision-making process and the required disclosures regarding related-party transactions (the "Procedures"), which came into effect as from 1 January 2011.

 Pursuant to art.
-4, paragraph 6 of the CONSOB Regulations approved by the above resolution n.
-17221/2010, we oversaw:
+4, par.
+6 of the CONSOB Regulations approved by the above resolution n.
+17221/2010 of 12 March 2010 and subsequent amendments and supplements, which governs the decision-making process and the mandatory information regarding Related-Party Transactions (the "Procedures"), we oversaw: